-Søren B. Kristensen is the driving force behind many concerts, activities and musical societies in Denmark, such as Project Nordic Band Camp, record label association Labelkollektiv and Nordkraft (Center for culture and leisure in Aalborg).
+Søren B. Kristensen is the fund's Project Ambassadors for the funding programme puls.
+He is the driving force behind many concerts, activities and musical societies in Denmark, such as Project Nordic Band Camp, record label association Labelkollektiv and Nordkraft (Center for culture and leisure in Aalborg).
 Søren is a member of The Danish Arts Foundation’s Committee for Music Project Funding 2016-2017.
 He was the chairman of ORA – Organisation for Rhytmic Amateur musicians in 2010-2013.

 Mari Savio is the fund's Project Ambassadors for the funding programme HANDMADE.
 She helps to mobilize new applicants and gives advice on how to implement Nordic culture projects.
 Mari works as a designer, often in DIY-related projects, and develops projects at SuoMu – the Finnish Association of Design Learning.
 She has worked as a ‘Regional Artist’ for Taike, Arts Promotion Centre Finland, and has published several books on DIY and crafts.

 Olivur Eystberg is a record company employee and store manager of the Faroese record company Tutl.
 He is a bookseller and for a number of years he has also worked as a film technician and operator.
 He is engaged in Havnar Jazzfelag, which organizes the Vetrarjazz music festival.
 Furthermore, Olivur has a great interest in art photography.

 Nivi Christensen is Head of Nuuk Art Museum.
 She has produced a number of art exhibitions and has worked to spread the knowledge of Greenlandic art.
 She has studied Art History and written articles specifically for the Greenlandic art and culture magazine Neriusaaq.
 She has also contributed to a number of books on Greenlandic art.